Whatever Works: Exploring Opiate Addiction

-Filmed in Washington County in Winter of 2016, by University of Maine at Machais Downeast Documentary Project, this is a first person look of an epidemic affecting every neighborhood in America.
+Filmed in Washington County, Maine in the Winter of 2016, by University of Maine at Machais Downeast Documentary Project, this is a ‘first person’ look of an epidemic affecting every neighborhood in America.

 Professional contributions include Dr. Cathleen London (Milbridge Treatment Provider); Paul Trovarello (ARISE Addiction Recovery), Anne Leaver (UMM); Emergency Responder Lois Libby, Dr. Michael Bell (Downeast Community Hospital); Chief Pete Bickmore & District Attorney Matthew Foster (Ellsworth/Project Hope).